-The extended farm family includes Farm Manager: Danie Slabbert, Financial Manager: Lindie Viljoen, Assistant Winemaker: Zonia Lategan, Secretary: Sharon Pretorius, Assistant Financial Manager: Ashley Carolus, Restaurant Manager: Jackie Hill and 46 dedicated and well-looked after farm labourers.
+The extended farm family includes Farm Manager: Danie Slabbert, Financial Manager: Lindie Viljoen, Assistant Winemaker: Zonia Lategan, Secretary: Sharon Pretorius, Assistant Financial Manager: Ashley Carolus, Restaurant Manager: 46 dedicated and well-looked after farm labourers.

 The first generation Viljoens, or Villion as these French Huguenots were called, planted vines for wine and brandy making way back in 1818.
 They distilled the then well known Cape Smoke Brandy and produced hanepoot and muscadel sweet wines, using raw brandy for fortification.
 Many a cold winter’s evening was made more enjoyable by drinking a “sopie” (sip) of this wonder of the earth that was produced with such vigour and enthusiasm.